 - It is our goal to match up all Shadow Day requests within 2-3 weeks of the request submission.
 This is a program run by the Engineering Student Ambassadors, and due to term workload, availability with current students, and high demand, response time may occasionally exceed 3 weeks.
 In some cases, Shadow Day requests may not be accommodated during the requested time period for these reasons.
 Special requests can be emailed to: email@example.com

 - Visits may go beyond classes to include other shared interests, such as clubs and student teams

 - If interested, shadows are encouraged to schedule campus and residence tours during their visit

 - You'll be provided with a customized itinerary before your visit, outlining activities and locations, and contact information (in case of emergencies)

-- Activities outside of classes, labs and tutorials must be approved by Engineering's Marketing and Undergraduate Recruitment Specialist
+- Activities outside of classes, labs and tutorials must be approved by the Engineering' Recruitment Team

 - In general, activities will take place on Waterloo’s main campus during regular business hours (8:30am to 4:30pm, Monday to Friday)

 - Beyond the visit, shadows and parents/guardians are welcomed to continue conversations with our ambassador team throughout the post-secondary application process